If you own a home or rent a place in an area commonly damaged by wildfires, we have some tips that you can follow to help protect your property.

 By far the most common cause of house fires are cooking fires.
 Heat from the stove and flammable food and grease often create a dangerous combination.

-To prevent cooking fires, never leave food that is being cooked unattended.
+To prevent cooking fires, never leave cooking food unattended.
 Also, keep a fire extinguisher in your kitchen so that you can quickly access it.
 Cooking fires often escalate quickly.

 What to do if your home is damaged by fire